From Georgia to Colorado to California, the nation sadly witnessed more than a half dozen mass shootings within the last two weeks.

 Again, preplanning can save lives.
 How would you barricade doors that swing inward or secure doors that swing outward?
 How would you lock or block windows?
 What spaces would be hard for the shooter to see immediately?
 Be familiar with the surroundings and know how you could leverage the workspace to your advantage in an emergency.

 Confronting an active shooter is the absolute last resort.
 You will literally be fighting for your life, so be aggressive.
-Use whatever you can as a weapon, whether it’s office furniture, scissors or a fire extinguisher.
+Use whatever you can as a weapon, whether it’s a fire extinguisher, scissors or furniture.
 Yell.
 Try to distract and disarm the shooter.

 Remember when you were in grade school and you participated in fire drills?
 Chances were relatively small that a fire would ever break out, but if it did, you knew what to do without thinking.
 You had done it before.